davidtaylor6130/tech-evolution/README.md

 # Tech Evolution

-**Tech Evolution** is a puzzle game around the development of electronic progression we have made and might make in the future.
+**Tech Evolution** is a puzzle game around the development of electronic devices and how they are made.

 # How To Play: